 Is there anything else a UX writer does?

-Its important to take note that UX writers don’t focus all of their energies in creating microcopy.
-UX writers also help to create the brand voice and product voice which ensures that users can understand the message that the brand is trying to get across.
-Another important component of a UX writers job is to oversee all of the junior writers and digital marketers to ensure that their messages are on point with the brand.
 One of the ways that UX writers can ensure that everyone in the company is on the same page when it comes to branding is to create a content style sheet which can be shared throughout the company.

 One of the principal goals that any UX writer will try to accomplish is clarity of message.
 A UX writer will want his message to be clear, crisp and concise.
 In many ways, in the world of product design, hiring your first UX writer is like using your first mobile phone, you never had an idea how much you needed one until you started using it.
 Once you hire a UX writer, like when you used your first mobile phone, there will be no turning back.